Hugh-Adams/Example_Scripts/CVP_API/getSnapshots_Resource_API/readme.md

 ## Script setup

-The scripts can be installed from the zip file located at {{GitHub Repository}}
+The scripts can be installed from the zip file [get_snapshots.zip](https://github.com/Hugh-Adams/Example_Scripts/blob/master/CVP_API/getSnapshots_Resource_API/get_snapshots.zip)

 Unzip the file Get-Snapshot.zip to a local directory then change directory to it.